-- Wait for the time period of the suspension or expulsion to run out. - > Petition for readmission-ask to be let back into school.
-Students have a right to petition for readmission at any time before the expulsion or suspension runs out. - Ask for alternative education. - Advocate for readmission during a reengagement meeting.
-See Section XII in this Chapter for information about reengagement meetings. - > Try enrolling in another school or district.
+- ➤ Wait.
+Wait for the suspension or expulsion to run out. - ➤ Enroll Somewhere Else.
+Try enrolling in another school district or ask for alternative education. - ➤ Petition for readmission.
+Ask to be let back into school.
+Students have a right to petition for readmission at any time before the expulsion or suspension runs out. - ➤ Reengagement Plan.
+Schools must plan for the student's return to school.